kit-data-manager/ape_he_mapper/README.md

 python -m mapping_cli <path_to_schema.json> <path_to_zipped_NeXus_files.zip> <output_document.zip>
 ```

-For further information about the necessary map file, see [Parsing README](./src/resources/maps/parsing)
+For further information about necessary map file, it will be the same as previously - see [Mapping README](./src/resources/maps/mapping)

-For further information about mappings used internally, see [Mapping README](./src/resources/maps/mapping)

-### 2. Command Line Interface Executable

-Each release contains the python CLI as platform-specific packaged executable.
-Usage is identical to use with python, just replace
-`python -m mapping_cli` with the platform-specific executable.
+Note that only valid files within the zipped input archive will be processed and included in the output zip.
+Invalid files will be skipped.

-### 3. Usage as plugin for the [Mapping-Service](https://github.com/kit-data-manager/mapping-service)
+### 2. Usage as plugin for the [Mapping-Service](https://github.com/kit-data-manager/mapping-service)

 The mapper can be used as a plugin for the [kit-data-manager/Mapping-Service](https://github.com/kit-data-manager/mapping-service).
 The necessary gradle project to build the plugin is included in the [plugin subfolder](./mappingservice-plugin).

 Plugin and Python code base share the same semantic versioning, so the plugin version always indicates the specific script version used for mapping.
 This behaviour can be explicitly overriding
 (for example for testing or for working with older versions of the mapping service).
 To do this, on gradle build time provide the environment variable `VERSION_OVERRIDE_BY_BRANCH`.
 The variable needs to contain a branch name of this repo and branch deletion may break a plugin in use.
 Only use this option very carefully.
 Do not use this option for production.

+An environment that allows the unrestricted installation of Python packages is also recommended for using the plugin.

 ## Testing
 Run tests using `pytest`:
 ```
-pytest
+pytest tests
 ```

 ## Supported instruments and formats

-The following list provides the range of formats, that have been tested via sample data.
+The following list provides the range of formats, that have been tested via sample data:

-### NeXus Metadata File
+### Metadata File Format
 - neXus

+### Instrument
+- Elettra-Sincrotrone Trieste synchrotron

 ## Acknowlegdements